ZionDoki/DepAnalyzer/docs/scripts.md

 Notes:

 - When no project selection flags are provided, the script falls back to a workspace-specific default path.
 In practice, always pass `--project-path`, `--projects-file`, or `--projects-dir`.
-- `--timeout` is forwarded to `depanalyzer scan --timeout` (currently reserved for future global timeout enforcement; task-level timeouts still apply).
+- `--timeout` is forwarded to `depanalyzer scan --timeout` (currently reserved for future global timeout enforcement and unused by `scan`; task-level timeouts still apply).

 ### Arguments